 Common name: Silver birch

 Scientific name: The name Betula comes from the Celtic word betu, meaning birch and alba is white in Latin, a name given by the white color of the crust.
-The three species of birch (pendula, pubescens and slow) have similar properties
+The three species of birch (Betula pendula, Betula pubescens and Betula lenta) have similar properties

 Habitat and features: